openstack/ceilometer/doc/source/configuration.rst

 the other parameters are set appropriately.
 For information we are listing the configuration elements that we use after the ceilometer specific elements.

-If you use sql alchemy, its specific paramaters will need to be set.
+If you use sql alchemy, its specific parameters will need to be set.

 ===============================  ====================================  ==============================================================